robnewport/Legal/README.md

 Terms, Conditions, and Privacy Policy

 # Privacy Policy
 Your privacy is important to us.
-It is Weburban LLC's policy to respect your privacy regarding any information we may collect from you across our website, http://www.HiConPro.com, our iOS app HiCon Pro, and other sites and apps we own and operate.
+It is Weburban LLC's policy to respect your privacy regarding any information we may collect from you across our website, http://www.HiConPro.com, our iOS app HiCon Pro or BumpSim, and other sites and apps we own and operate.

 We only ask for personal information when we truly need it to provide a service to you.
 We collect it by fair and lawful means, with your knowledge and consent.
 We also let you know why we’re collecting it and how it will be used.